puppetlabs/puppetlabs-apache/README.md

 Changes the directory where Apache log files for the virtual host are placed.
 Defaults to '/var/log/httpd' on RedHat, '/var/log/apache2' on Debian, and '/var/log/apache22' on FreeBSD.

+#####`logroot_mode`

+Overrides the mode the logroot directory is set to.
+Defaults to undef.
+Do NOT give people write access to the directory the logs are stored in without being aware of the consequences; see http://httpd.apache.org/docs/2.4/logs.html#security for details.

 #####`manage_group`

 Setting this to 'false' will stop the group resource from being created.
 This is for when you have a group, created from another Puppet module, you want to use to run Apache.
 Without this parameter, attempting to use a previously established group would result in a duplicate resource error.